ManfredTremmel/gwt-bean-validators/README.md

 gwt-bean-validators
 ===================

-A collection of JSR-303 bean validators that can also be used on the client side of gwt client side
+A collection of JSR-303 bean validators that can also be used on the client side of gwt

 Included Validators - single field
 ----------------------------------